 In quiet times you can tweet/share on insta stories photos of your display/stall and let your followers see what you are doing.

 Be careful not to be on your phone a lot though as this could put potential customers off.

 Talking to people and looking available is important.

 Be sure to take plenty of business cards and postcards with you to hand out during the day.
 If people are not sure about something they may take a card and contact you later.

-I have a box with postcards and business cards and people do take them.
+I have a box of postcards and business cards and people do take them.
 I gained Facebook likes from this and comments on the knitted animals.

 If you make your own postcards or business cards remember to include the following information:

-Website / Etsy Shop / Email / Facebook / Twitter
+Website / Etsy Shop / Email / Socials

-You should also have a logo that is in line with your Etsy shop.
+You should also have a logo that is in line with your website/Etsy shop.